rcarrata/rcarrata.github.io/_posts/2023-05-24-supply-chain-2.md

 [OWASP dependency-check](https://jeremylong.github.io/DependencyCheck/analyzers/index.html) contains several file type analyzers that are used to extract identification information from the files analyzed.

-Due to that, it is not only analyzing Java applications or Jar artifacts, it can analyze many more file types:
+Because of that, it is not only analyzing Java applications or JAR artifacts; it can analyze many more file types:

 [![](/images/supply_chain6.png "supply_chain")]({{site.url}}/images/supply_chain6.png)